boost-ext/di/doc/tutorial.md

 di::bind<iclient*[]>.to<user, client>()
 ```

-And full example!
+And the full example!
 ![CPP](https://raw.githubusercontent.com/boost-ext/di/cpp14/example/tutorial/basic_first_steps_with_multiple_bindings.cpp)

-The last but not least, sometimes, it's really useful to override some bindings.
-For example, for testing purposes.
+Last but not least, sometimes it's really useful to override some bindings, say, for testing purposes.
 With `[Boost].DI` you can easily do that with [override] specifier (Implemented using `operator[](override)`).

 ```cpp